rafradek/VScript-Popfile-Extensions/README.md

 put scripts directory inside tf directory, merge if necessary

 scripts/population/mvm_bigrock_vscript.pop is a demonstrative popfile that makes use of all available hooks

+## TODO
+Maybe a way to easily create point templates and spawn them on bots, if someone makes it would be welcome